Umuzi-org/ACN-syllabus/content/tech-big-picture/how-web-applications-work/part-1/_index.md

 ---
 content_type: topic
-title: How web applications work - part 1
+title: Anatomy of a web app - part 1 - Requests and responses
 prerequisites:
     hard:
     - tech-big-picture/how-the-internet-works
 ready: True
 ---

 In this series of topics we'll be talking through all the moving parts that make up a web application work.
 We'll start off very simple and add layers of complexity over time so you can see the purpose of every piece of the puzzle.

+## Before we begin...

+Before we begin, it's worth noting that this is a oversimplification of how web apps work.
+We're keeping it simple so that we can teach specific lessons about how web applications work.

+Take a look at [this](https://en.wikipedia.org/wiki/Lie-to-children).

 ## Once upon a time...